aegiacometti/netor/docs/introduction.rst

 Because to be honest, both Ansible and Salt are great.
 Ansible is simple to start using it for simple things, but Salt from my point of view is incredible, has similar functions and a lot of very cool capabilities but at the beginning it is hard to start.

+Last but not least, add an integration with Slack, now you can "chat" with your infrastructure!

 So, as I love to learn and to build things, I decided to start this adventure of learning and develop a personal tool using Python, in an OpenSource manner.